tangowithcode/tango_with_django_2/manuscript/chapter1.md

 # Overview
-The aim of this book is to provide you with a practical guide to web development using *Django 2* and *Python 3*.
+This book aims to provide you with a practical guide to web development using *Django 2* and *Python 3*.
 The book is designed primarily for students, providing a walkthrough of the steps involved in getting a web application up and running with Django.

 This book seeks to complement the [official Django Tutorials](https://docs.djangoproject.com/en/2.1/intro/tutorial01/) and many of the other excellent tutorials available online.
 By putting everything together in one place, this book fills in many of the gaps in the official Django documentation by providing an example-based, design-driven approach to learning the Django framework.
 Furthermore, this book provides an introduction to many of the aspects required to master web application development (such as HTML, CSS and JavaScript).

 ## Why Work with this Book?
 **This book will save you time.** On many occasions we've seen clever students get stuck, spending hours trying to fight with Django and other aspects of web development.
 More often than not, the problem was usually because a key piece of information was not provided, or something was not made clear.
 While the occasional blip might set you back 10-15 minutes, sometimes they can take hours to resolve.
 We've tried to remove as many of these hurdles as possible.
 This will mean you can get on with developing your application instead of getting stuck.

 **This book will lower the learning curve.** Web application frameworks can save you a lot of hassle and a lot of time.
 But that is only true if you know how to use them in the first place!
 Often the learning curve is steep.
-This book tries to get you going -- and going fast -- by explaining how all the pieces fit together and how to build your web app in a logical manner.
+This book tries to get you going -- and going fast -- by explaining how all the pieces fit together and how to build your web app logically.

 **This book will improve your workflow.** Using web application frameworks requires you to pick up and run with particular design patterns -- so you only have to fill in certain pieces in certain places.
 After working with many students, we heard lots of complaints about using web application frameworks -- specifically about how they take control away from the software engineer (i.e. [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control)).
-To help you, we've created a number of *workflows* to focus your development process so that you can regain that sense of control and build your web application in a disciplined manner.
+To help you, we've created several *workflows* to focus your development process so that you can regain that sense of control and build your web application in a disciplined manner.

 **This book is not designed to be read.** Whatever you do, *do not read this book!* It is a hands-on guide to building web applications in Django.
 Reading is not doing.
 To increase the value you gain from this experience, go through and develop the application.
 When you code up the application, *do not just cut and paste the code.* Type it in, think about what it does, then read the explanations we have provided.
 If you still do not understand, then check out the Django documentation, go to [Stack Overflow](http://stackoverflow.com/questions/tagged/django) or other helpful websites and fill in this gap in your knowledge.
-If you are really stuck, get in touch with us, so that we can improve the book -- we've already had contributions from [numerous other readers](#chapter-acks)!
+If you are stuck, get in touch with us, so that we can improve the book -- we've already had contributions from [numerous other readers](#chapter-acks)!

 ## What you will Learn
 In this book, we will be taking an example-based approach to web application development.
 In the process, we will show you how to design a web application called *Rango* ([see the Design Brief below](#overview-design-brief-label)), and take a step by step in setting up, developing and deploying the application.
 Along the way, we'll show you how to perform the following key tasks which are common to most software engineering and web-based projects.

 * How to  **configure your development environment** -- including how to use the terminal, your virtual environment, the `pip` installer, how to work with Git, and more.
-* How to  **setup a Django project** and **create a basic Django application**.
+* How to  **set up a Django project** and **create a basic Django application**.
 * How to  **configure the Django project** to serve static media and other media files.
 * How to  **work with Django's *Model-View-Template* design pattern**.
 * How to  **work with database models** and use the [*object-relational mapping (ORM)*](https://en.wikipedia.org/wiki/Object-relational_mapping) functionality provided by Django.